HirunaD/Gender-Classification-Machine-Learning-Group-Project-/README.md

 Both notebooks include sections for evaluating the performance of the classifiers using metrics such as accuracy, precision, recall, and F1-score.
 Visualizations are also provided to illustrate the classification results.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-Special thanks to the authors of the libraries and tools used in this project.